-User guide: For model selection, see Real-time speech recognition.
+User guide: For model descriptions and selection guidance, see Speech-to-text.

-The Recognition class supports both non-streaming and bidirectional streaming calls.
+The Recognition class provides interfaces for both non-streaming and bidirectional streaming calls.
+Choose the call method that fits your needs:

-Instantiate the Recognition class, set the request parameters, and call
+Instantiate a Recognition class, bind request parameters, and call

 Prerequisites